After being created, the team goes through a stage of formation and maturity, towards excellence.

 The team should see the moment of the retrospective as an opportunity to stop, listen and watch, and then take actions.
 The Scrum Master should help the team to take small steps, ones that the “legs” (of the team), still in formation, can take without falling.
 These small steps must be followed up in order to the team be able to see if it is going in the right direction.

-In order to move from Childhood to Training, the Scrum Master still has a very visible role, less teacher and more facilitator.
+In order to move from Childhood to Formation, the Scrum Master still has a very visible role, less teacher and more facilitator.

 And you, how do you help your teams grow?